stefanprodan/caddy-builder/README.md

 The caddy-builder is MIT licensed and the Caddy [source code](https://github.com/mholt/caddy/blob/master/LICENSE.txt) is Apache 2.0 licensed.
-Because stefanprodan/caddy is built from source it's not subject to the [EULA](https://github.com/mholt/caddy/blob/545fa844bbd188c1e5bff6926e5c410e695571a0/dist/EULA.txt) for Caddy's official binary distributions.
+Because stefanprodan/caddy is built from source, it's not subject to the [EULA](https://github.com/mholt/caddy/blob/545fa844bbd188c1e5bff6926e5c410e695571a0/dist/EULA.txt) for Caddy's official binary distributions.
 If you plan to use Caddy for commercial purposes you should run the official Caddy distribution.